-Initial site preparation should include stripping of any surficial vegetation and organic soils.
-Any organic topsoil and tree root masses should be removed during site stripping.
-Based on conditions encountered at the time of the subsurface exploration, stripping of native grass and weed growth is expected to be necessary throughout the majority of the site.
-Any trash should also be disposed of prior to site grading.
+Initial site preparation should include stripping of any surficial vegetation.
+This includes the removal of the moderate native grass, weeds, and shrubs present at the site.
 These materials should be disposed of off-site.
 The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.